maksymilianPadalak/yourTimeline/README.md

 ### What did I learn

 Developing Your Timeline makes me a better programmer every day.
-In it's current state this project shows my skills in:
+In it's current state this project demonstrates my skills in:
 - working with events in Java Script
 - working with DOM elements
 - creating css animations